European Banking Federation

 18 Sept 2023

-Their ask — The EBF requests that participation as a Certified Financial Intermediary remain optional rather than mandatory, with simplified due diligence requirements and longer reporting timelines.
+Message — The EBF requests that participation as a Certified Financial Intermediary remain optional rather than mandatory, with simplified due diligence requirements and longer reporting timelines.
 They argue the proposed obligations are "even more burdensome than those currently in application" and want CFIs to be "free to decide for which countries they want to offer this tax relief service."1234

-How it helps them — This would reduce their administrative burden and compliance costs significantly.56
+Why — This would reduce their administrative burden and compliance costs significantly.56

-Who loses — Cross-border investors lose faster access to withholding tax refunds and relief.7
+Impact — Cross-border investors lose faster access to withholding tax refunds and relief.7

 European Banking Federation Opposes Value-for-Money Rules and Inducement Ban